9 Great Tips to Crush Your Next Long-Haul Flight

 Obsessing about aircraft models may seem nerdy.
 OK, it is nerdy.
 But there’s a reason behind it.

-My favorite when flying economy on long-haul flights is the Airbus A330.
-That’s because airlines arrange economy in a 2-4-2 fashion.
-So if you’re flying with a companion, snagging your own two-seat section can be a godsend.
+That's why my favorite when flying economy on long-haul flights is the Airbus A330, where airlines arrange economy in a 2-4-2 fashion.
+With fewer seats in each row, passengers typically get an extra inch or so of space at each seat.
+And if you’re flying with a companion, snagging your own two-seat section can be a godsend.

 Scope out the aircraft options as you’re planning your travels.
 Picking a cramped plane could really hinder your flight.